heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile-1.md

 Ultimately, I intend to set up my own SaSS offering.

 I have been out of the industry for the past few years due to ill health.
 I am now fully recovered & fit to work.
-More details at boottom of this post.
+More details at bottom of this post.

 In the meantime, I have been tooling up in preparation for the past 2+ years and believe my current skill set would be of value in the market.